 The 18.30 screening on Friday, November 17th will be followed by a Q&A with actress Agnès Jaoui hosted by Orla Barry from Newstalk.

-Aurora (Agnès Jaoui), middle-aged and separated, has lost...
+Aurora (Agnès Jaoui), middle-aged and separated, has lost her...
 Read More

 BOOK NOW Times: 18.30 (+Q&A)

 Félicité (singer-turned-actress Véro Tshanda Beya Mputu) is a proudly independent music club performer in the DR Congo city of Kinshasa in Franco-Senegalese director Alain Gomis’s vibrant fourth feature.
-When her fourteen-year-old...
+When her fourteen-year-old son...
 Read More

 BOOK NOW Times: 15.50